Joseph Crisco Jr.

-Joseph Crisco Jr. (June 2, 1934 – February 14, 2025) was an American politician and Connecticut Senator.
+Joseph Crisco Jr. (June 2, 1934 – February 14, 2025) was an American politician who served in the Connecticut State Senate from 1993 to 2017, representing the 17th district.

-Senator Crisco held a bachelor of science degree in accounting from the University of Connecticut and studied at the graduate level at Trinity College in Hartford.
+Crisco held a Bachelor of Science degree in accounting from the University of Connecticut and studied at the graduate level at Trinity College in Hartford.
 Raised in New Haven, he lived in Woodbridge.

 Crisco was first elected to the 17th district of the Connecticut Senate in 1992, serving for twelve terms until 2017 when he lost re-election to George Logan.
-Joseph died on February 14, 2025, age 90.
+He died on February 14, 2025, age 90.